hellofresh/android-deeplink/README.md

 # DEPRECATED

-The porject is no longer maintained.
-PLease consider copying the source code and creating the local library module if you are still relying on it.
+The project is no longer maintained.
+Please consider copying the source code and creating the local library module if you are still relying on it.

 # android-deeplink